Couleslaw/Project-L/docs/index.md

 The [Functional Specification](./FunctionDocs/index) details all features and behavior of the game from a user's perspective.

+{% include note.html content="
+The unity client is implemented based on this specification, but there have been some minor changes and additions to the original specification to improve the user experience.
+"%}

 ## Technical Documentation

 The Unity version of the game is built on top of the **ProjectLCore** library, which contains all the core game logic. **ProjectLCore** is completely independent from Unity, making it suitable for training AI players or building other interfaces.
 The Unity implementation simply provides a user interface and connects to this core library.